BekiChemeda/Movie-Recommender/Progress.md

 ## What I Learned

-Yesterday I tried to explain cosine similarity without mentioning its formula.
+Today I tried to explain cosine similarity without mentioning its formula.
 On my second day, I learned about cosine similarity **in depth**.
 I used videos from **StatQuest** and **Data Mentor**, which really helped me understand the concept clearly.

 Lemme explain it a little: